Saari Residence in Mynämäki, Finland

 What is included in the residency?

-Individual artists, work partners and workgroups abroad applying for a residency can apply for support for ecological travel or travel costs from the Global South to the residency.
+Individual artists and work partners abroad applying for a residency can apply for support for ecological travel or travel costs from the Global South to the residency.

 Read more about what we offer